 Of course, fiction is quite often realistic.
 When I say ‘reality’ in the above context, what I really mean is ‘reality that seems likely.’
 And unfortunately, anything beyond the imaginable norms come across as incredibly unlikely.
 Silly, even.

 Try and wrap your head around the social upheavals that would take place in a post-scarcity world, for instance.
 The concept is that everyone has everything they need to survive (food, shelter, and other necessities).
-Our entire societal structure and governmental system and economic theory is based around scarcity, and as such would no longer be relevant in the same way it is today.
+Our entire societal structure and governmental system and economic theory is predicated on scarcity, and as such would no longer be relevant in the same way it is today.
 We’d need new philosophies and laws and social structures and approaches to research and development and even little things, like figuring out who maintains the roads (if anyone…robots?
 Who would build and maintain them?
 Reprogram them if they were hacked?).

 The point is that it’s hard to imagine seismic shifts in how we operate, and that’s why some concepts, though they may solve many of the problems we cope with day-to-day, seem incredibly unlikely.
-They’re just too different, and require too many changes, and we seldom see shifts that dramatic in a single lifetime.
+They’re just too different, and require too many changes, and we seldom see shifts so dramatic in a single lifetime.

 And that’s a fair argument, though I would make two counter-arguments.